mGalarnyk/datasciencecoursera/3_Getting_and_Cleaning_Data/README.md

-## R Programming Data Science Specialization | John Hopkins Coursera
+## Getting and Cleaning Data | John Hopkins Coursera
 Page is currently a work in progress and will be cleaned soon.

 ## Projects